Beyond Static Uncertainty: Modeling Temporal Uncertainty Dynamics for Probabilistic Time Series Forecasting: Experiments on Real-World Data

-\paragraph{Metrics} We employ two complementary metrics: {Continuous Ranked Probability Score (CRPS)} to measure the distributional fit and {Normalized Mean Absolute Error (NMAE)} to assess point prediction accuracy.
+We employ two complementary metrics: {Continuous Ranked Probability Score (CRPS)} to measure the distributional fit and {Normalized Mean Absolute Error (NMAE)} to assess point prediction accuracy.
+CRPS is a strictly proper scoring rule and is applicable to both closed-form Gaussian outputs and sample-based probabilistic baselines, making it suitable for cross-family comparison where likelihood values are not uniformly available.
 Lower values indicate better performance for both metrics.
-Detailed descriptions of these metrics can be found in Appendix~\ref{appendix:metrics}.
+Detailed descriptions of these metrics can be found in \suppSectionRef{appendix:metrics}.